The U.S. Cemetery is above all a place of reverence, remembrance, and peace that honors American troops who died in Europe during World War II.

-In this guided tour, you will visit the American cemetery Normandy with a local guide and furthermore learn about the history of D-Day, June 6th, 1944.
+In this guided tour, you will visit the American Cemetery Normandy with a local guide and furthermore learn about the history of the D-Day, June 6th, 1944.

 Even though the story behind each grave is a sad one, the sacrifice of all deserves to be recognized.
 Some of them are well-known, such as the three Medal of Honor recipients, three generals (including General Theodore Roosevelt, Jr.), the two Niland brothers (the basis for the movie “Saving Private Ryan”), and the Ollie Reed father and son duo.